-Cause: Plan officials again failed to establish adequate internal control procedures such as having another individual review the data certified, to ensure the accuracy of the data certified prior to submission and to ensure compliance with the prior audit recommendation.
+Cause: Plan officials failed to establish adequate internal control procedures to ensure the accuracy of the data certified.

-Effect: The data submitted on this certification form is used, in part, to calculate the state aid due to the municipality for distribution to its pension plans.
-Because the borough's state aid allocation was based on pension cost, the incorrect certification of pension data affected the borough's state aid allocation, as identified below:
+Effect: The data submitted on this certification form is used, in part, to calculate the state aid due to the municipality for distribution to its pension plan.
+Because the borough's state aid allocation was based on pension costs, the incorrect certification of pension data affected the borough's state aid allocation, as identified below: